sugchand/ovs-dpdk-scripts/README.md

 3. Its easy to hook any test/build script with the framework and make it running in a specific given environment.
 4. Can be used to run prerequisite tests and compilations before commits.
-5. Readily available sample OVS+DPDK test cases and build scripts for OVS, DPDK.
+5. Readily available with sample OVS+DPDK test cases and build scripts for OVS, DPDK.

 ### Prerequisite
 * Python 2.7 or higher